webmakerr-com/Webmakerr/readme.txt

 == Reinventing eCommerce ==
 Building stores on WordPress has been riddled with slow queries, bloated schemas, bloated add-ons, and unscalable databases that make your store feel sluggish as it grows.
 SaaS platforms offload those problems by locking you into hosted environments, but charge you platform fees, gateway markups, and provide exactly zero control over your backend.

-At its core, FluentCart runs on a custom database schema purpose-built for digital and subscription commerce.
+At its core, Webmakerr runs on a custom database schema purpose-built for digital and subscription commerce.
 No legacy baggage.
 It uses fast, indexed tables that prioritize the read/write operations that matter most for modern stores such as, orders, customers, products, subscriptions, licenses, and transactions.
 This keeps your store snappy even under load, without relying on caching hacks or third-party optimizers.
 All data is structured for scalability.

-Whether you’re haqndling 50 or 50,000 orders, FluentCart maintains consistent performance with predictable query logic.
+Whether you’re haqndling 50 or 50,000 orders, Webmakerr maintains consistent performance with predictable query logic.
 No degrading response times as tables balloon, no complex migration paths when scaling up, and no reliance on external APIs to run day-to-day operations.

-And while most platforms make you pay for scale, whether through add-on upsells, platform commissions, or percentage-based transaction fees, FluentCart is truly self-hosted and pro-ownership.
+And while most platforms make you pay for scale, whether through add-on upsells, platform commissions, or percentage-based transaction fees, Webmakerr is truly self-hosted and pro-ownership.
 You pay once.
 You own it.
 There are zero transaction fees, no enforced usage tiers, and no hidden charges from payment providers.
 You can integrate Stripe, PayPal, local gateways, or your own custom processor using native hooks without ever sharing a cut.

 == Data Privacy ==
 Your data stays where it belongs, on your server.
-FluentCart does not phone home, track your customers, share checkout data or payment details.
+Webmakerr does not phone home, track your customers, share checkout data or payment details.
 There's no reliance on cookies or third-party scripts for core functionality.

-For businesses under strict data policies or privacy regulations, like GDPR and EU DPA, FluentCart is the safest possible eCommerce option.
+For businesses under strict data policies or privacy regulations, like GDPR and EU DPA, Webmakerr is the safest possible eCommerce option.
 You keep complete control of your stores data.
 Period.

 == Integrations ==
-FluentCart works out of the box with major Fluent plugins including:
+Webmakerr works out of the box with major Fluent plugins including:

 * FluentCRM: Run marketing automations triggered by store actions and segment customers with lists and tags.
 * FluentCommunity: Managing your gated community and course sales.
 * FluentAffiliate: Handle all your payouts and affiliate sales from a unified dashboard that syncs in real-time.

-More native integrations *coming soon* in FluentCart,
+More native integrations *coming soon* in Webmakerr,

 * Fluent Forms: Build custom forms for check out and build product surveys that engage your customers.
 * FluentSupport: Bring your support portal right inside your store and sync purchase history across tickets and customers.